meerapatelmd/HemOncExt/README.md

     2. At least 1 Component per Regimen
     3. Each Component has exactly 1 or less RxNorm Ingredient or RxNorm Precise Ingredient.
     4. Values in Label format "{concept_id|NEW} {concept_name}"

+## Code of Conduct

+  Please note that the HemOncExt project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.